Ada-Developers-Academy/C3Projects--2048/README.md

   8. How would you know if tiles would collide? if the tiles have an identical value, they collide and merge.
   9. What happens when tiles collide?
       They merge into a single tile where the face value doubles to reflect the addition of the tiles.
+New tile takes farthest space.

 - Document your answers to these questions in this README.
 - Use your discussion and answers to create tasks for a trello board.
 Organize those tasks into deliverable components (e.e., _Scoring_, _Tile Collision_, _Win/Loss_).